Growing Urban Bicycle Networks: Results

 \subsection{Comparing synthetic with existing network metrics}

 Although the growth processes described here are somewhat artificial, given the lack of accounting for practical limitations of bicycle network design---street width, incline, or political feasibility for instance---it is nevertheless prudent to compare the synthetic network with existing bicycle networks to gauge their general correspondence.
 To have a fair comparison in terms of length (which is a proxy for cost), we first select all cities that have a protected bicycle network with shorter length $L_{\mathrm{real}}$ than the fully grown synthetic network $L_{\mathrm{syn}}$ (42 out of 62 cities), and for each of them we fix the growth quantile where the synthetic length is equal to the real length, $L_{\mathrm{syn}} = L_{\mathrm{real}}$.
 Given this set of bicycle network pairs -- real versus synthetic at same length -- we then measure the ratio $M_{\mathrm{syn}}/M_{\mathrm{real}}$ between the synthetic quality metric $M_{\mathrm{syn}}$ and the quality metric of the existing infrastructure $M_{\mathrm{real}}$.
-The results for the metrics of coverage, local efficiency, global efficiency, and length of LCC are reported in Fig.~\ref{fig:grownvsexisting}~(a).
+The results for the metrics of coverage, local efficiency, global efficiency, and length of LCC are reported in Fig.~\ref{fig:grownvsexisting}A.

 We find that synthetic networks have on average 5 times larger LCCs, 3 times the global efficiency, and higher local efficiency.
-Existing networks only tend to have better coverage because they are more scattered, as illustrated in Fig.~\ref{fig:grownvsexisting}~(b) for Milan which has 230 disconnected components.
+Existing networks only tend to have better coverage because they are more scattered, as illustrated in Fig.~\ref{fig:grownvsexisting}B for Milan which has 230 disconnected components.
 Milan's scattered network provides an important lesson: Mere measures of total length or coverage are misleading when it comes to an efficient and safe infrastructure if the network is not well connected.
 Instead, if city planners were to develop and implement bicycle networks holistically, considering a city-wide rather than piece-wise local approach, much higher quality infrastructure could be derived to the benefit of the residents.
+Many examples such as Dutch cities, Seville, or Paris have already proven that this is indeed a realistic approach \cite{marques2015hip,schepers2017dutch,paris2021}.